-Our Physicians and staff have spent their professional lives studying how to combat the effects of arthritis, and have helped to develop advanced surgical techniques to reliably help you revitalize your life.
+Our Physicians have spent their professional lives studying how to combat the effects of arthritis, and have helped to develop advanced surgical techniques to reliably help you revitalize your life.

-Total Knee Replacement (Arthroplasty) is the surgical resurfacing of the damaged surfaces of your knee, and one of the most effective ways to reduce pain and restore mobility.
+Partial Knee (unicompartmental) Arthroplasty is the surgical resurfacing of the damaged compartment of your knee, and one of the most effective ways to reduce pain and restore mobility.

-Our outpatient Knee Replacement Program eliminates hospital stays and supports your recovery.
+Our outpatient Unicompartmental Knee Program eliminates hospital stays and supports your recovery.